Computer security: Security architecture

-The Open Security Architecture organization defines IT security architecture as "the design artifacts that describe how the security controls (security countermeasures) are positioned, and how they relate to the overall information technology architecture.
-These controls serve the purpose to maintain the system's quality attributes: confidentiality, integrity, availability, accountability and assurance services".
+Security architecture can be defined as the "practice of designing computer systems to achieve security goals."
+These goals have overlap with the principles of "security by design" explored above, including to "make initial compromise of the system difficult," and to "limit the impact of any compromise."
+In practice, the role of a security architect would be to ensure the structure of a system reinforces the security of the system, and that new changes are safe and meet the security requirements of the organization.

-Techopedia defines security architecture as "a unified security design that addresses the necessities and potential risks involved in a certain scenario or environment.
+Similarly, Techopedia defines security architecture as "a unified security design that addresses the necessities and potential risks involved in a certain scenario or environment.
 It also specifies when and where to apply security controls.
 The design process is generally reproducible."
 The key attributes of security architecture are: